-Tweaking, rearranging, freshening up, reinventing — styling your home (and restyling!) is more about thinking out-of-the-box and less about spending lots of money.
-Here are 7 creative ideas for reworking your home using what you already have on hand.
-You may be surprised at how far a little tweak here and there can go…
+Tweaking, rearranging, freshening up, reinventing—styling your home (and restyling!) is more about thinking out-of-the-box and less about spending lots of money.
+Here are seven creative home decorating ideas on a budget for reworking your home using what you already have on hand.
+You may be surprised at how far a little tweak here and there can go.

 Start with a blank canvas.

-If you’re feeling nervous that I’m going to ask you to take every room apart and start fresh, let’s just start by saying: I’m not.
-This is about using what you’ve got and reworking them in new spaces throughout your home.
-So don’t fret!
+If you’re nervous that I’m going to ask you to take every room apart and start fresh, fear not!
+I would never.
+This is about using what you have and reworking old pieces in new spaces throughout your home.

 Before you begin, you want to take note of all items that are similar in functionality and style.
-Find a large space (dining room table, kitchen counter, or living room floor) where you can place all of your items you want to restyle, so you can see easily everything you have.
-Depending how deep you want this restyling adventure to go, you can start with as little as placing all your throw pillows and lamps on the table, or go as far as everything on all your bookshelves, dishes on open shelving, vases, accents, coffee table books, etc.
+Find a large space (dining room table, kitchen counter, or living room floor) where you can place all of the items you want to restyle, so you can see easily everything.
+Depending on how deep you want this restyling adventure to go, you can start with as little as placing all your throw pillows and lamps on the table.
+Alternatively, you can also go as far as pulling everything from your bookshelves, dishes on open shelving, vases, coffee table books, etc.

-The key to success lies in not getting overwhelmed in this first stage of the process – it may seem very messy and unorganized at first, but having everything out of its ‘original’ place and grouped with similar items in the area you’ve designated as your ‘home base’ for everything will allow you to see your current inventory of decor and give you a fresh perspective of what you already own.
-This is also a great opportunity to declutter and place anything you don’t want or love anymore into a separate pile to be donated later.
+The key to success lies in not getting overwhelmed in this first stage of the process.
+It may seem very messy and unorganized at first, but there is a method to this madness.
+Having everything out of its usual place and grouped with similar items in the area you’ve designated as your “home base” will allow you to see your current inventory and give you a fresh perspective of what you already own.
+This is also a great opportunity to declutter and place anything you don’t want or love into a separate pile to be donated later.

 Give old accessories new life.